vrona/FHE.Chess/docs/model_lifecycle.md

     Learning_rate = 1.0e-3
     criterion = nn.MSELoss()
     ```
-    Epoch have been doubled to compensate a bit the eventual losses of accuracy due to the action of quantization which reduces the precision of values at tensor .<br>
+    Epoch have been doubled to compensate a bit the eventual losses of accuracy due to the action of quantization which reduces the precision of values at tensor.<br>

-*   Models
+*   Models<br>
     Both "Quantized" models keep the same structure as "Clear" ones.<br>

     All type layer and activations (PyTorch) methods are changed into their "quantized" (Brevitas) equivalent:<br>